Jonathan2251/lbd/source/llvmstructure.rst

 Similarly, the machine instruction DAG nodes LD and ST can be translated from IR DAG nodes **load** and **store**.
 Notice that the $rb in :numref:`llvmstructure-f13` is virtual register name (not machine register).
-The detail for :numref:`llvmstructure-f13` depicted after it.
+The detail for :numref:`llvmstructure-f13` is depicted as :numref:`llvmstructure-dag`.

 .. _llvmstructure-f13:
 .. figure:: ../Fig/llvmstructure/13.png